 Attendance will be recorded daily.
 Poor attendance will have an adverse effect on your class participation because you can't participate if you're not here!
-For classes that meet twice per week 7.5 points are taken off for each unexcused absence.
-These points are deducted from a total possible 100 points.
+Seven and a half points will be taken off for each unexcused absence.
+These points will be deducted from a total possible 100 points.
 Unexcused absences are those that do not fall into the list of excused categories identified in the university catalog: (1) university sponsored activities; (2) absences as a result of personal illness or a death in the family; and (3) absences resulting from major religious holidays.
 For a more detailed explanation of these categories, please see the undergraduate catalog under the heading of "Class Attendance."
 All excused absences must be presented to the professor with proper documentation.
 No excuses will be accepted after the class period immediately following the class that was missed.